thejcannon/thejcannon.me/next/index.md

 ## Reception - Community

+### Author(s)

 Some claim that their gravitation towards `ruff` stems not from technical merits, but rather the demeanor of the authors of the respective tools.
 That the author of `flake8` had been unhelpful at times, and by comparison the author of `ruff` was genuinely cooperative.

+### IP

 There are also those in the community who felt that `ruff` unfairly ~stole~ borrowed the semantics of dozens of `flake8` plugins without proper accredation (at the time of creation) and without giving back to the ecosystem of tools and plugins that made them popular in the first place.

+## My Reception

+I think all of these things are fair.
+Far be it from me to not recognize the widely popular reasons people switched.

+### Speed

+Let's start with speed.

+I love that it's fast.
+I think it needed to be to break through to folks, and it especially needed to be to make realtime IDE-feedback possible.
+I don't think it needed to be _this fast_ though to be successful.
+(Put another way, I wonder if it could've still been succuessful having been written in Python.
+More on that later).

+### Authors

+I think it's fair to say there's more to Software Engineering than just the "physical" code itself.
+Although, I doubt many people switched _solely_ because they felt a certain way about the author, but it likely didn't make the decision to switch any harder for themselves.